makrai/notes/medhat14-sentiment-survey.md

 # 4. Sentiment classification techniques

-* Machine Learning Approach (ML) ... uses linguistic features.
+* Machine Learning Approach (ML) uses linguistic features.
 The
 * Lexicon-based Approach relies on a sentiment lexicon
-  * seed words, and then searches ... their synonyms and antonyms [with]
+  * seed words, and then searches their synonyms and antonyms with
     * dictionary-based approach or
     * corpus-based approach which use statistical or semantic methods
 * hybrid Approach combines both approaches and is very common